robota-x/superset_viz/README.md

 - This fiddle uses PSQL as the backend, but it should be somewhat easy to switch to a different one.
 Apparently Superset really shines when used alongside Druid.
 - Tests are...what tests?
-- Two different db are used for auth tables and Monzo imported data, with hardocoded names.
-If you load the examples, they will be loaded in the user db.
-This is a legacy of me playing with settings.
 - Tooltip content is specified with JS.
 I've used ES6 syntax so don't use an old browser.
 - The imported data is not really cleaned, or even imported fully, as I just cherry-picked a few info to play around with.
 Easy to extend/change that by tinkering with the files in monzo_interface.
 - The Monzo APIs interface requires a token that has to be copied manually, as no full OAuth token negotiation has been implemented.